 In previous years, the motion controllers were a differentiating factor as standalone VR headsets did not normally use 6DoF systems.
 Now, headsets in 2019 will likely use 6DoF controllers.
 In terms of financial benefits, the Oculus Quest has the best balance of price, software available, and quality of controls.

 Will standalone VR headsets become mainstream in 2019?

 CCS Insight, an analyst company, provided their forecast for the future of VR, with mixed views.
-The company predicts that the number of VR headsets sold in 2018 has dropped, from 10 million in 2017 to 8 million in 2018.
+The company predicts that the number of virtual reality headsets sold in 2018 has dropped, from 10 million in 2017 to 8 million in 2018.
 CCS Insight’s chief of research, Ben Wood, comments, “We continue to believe that content is the key to unlocking adoption of VR.
-Although some games companies and adult content creators have embraced VR technology, much more needs to happen to persuade consumers that VR devices are a must-have item”.
+Although some games companies and adult content creators have embraced VR technology, much more needs to happen to persuade consumers that virtual reality devices are a must-have item”.

 Number of standalone headsets forecast to be sold by 2022

 Combined market value of VR and AR by 2022

 Number of tethered headsets expected to be sold in 2019